Konamiman/MSX2-Technical-Handbook/md/Chapter1.md

 ## 2. MSX2 SYSTEM OVERVIEW

 This section gives a simple overview of the MSX2 software and hardware systems.
-To help you understand the concepts, diagrams which would be useful when developping softwarem, such as VRAM map, the I/O map, and the interface standard, are found in the APPENDIX of this manual.
+To help you understand the concepts, diagrams which would be useful when developing software, such as [VRAM map](Appendix5.md), the [I/O map](Appendix6.md), and the interface standard, are found in the APPENDIX of this manual.

 <p>&nbsp;</p>